humzasadiq/mad_fcm/README.md

 1. **Create a Firebase Project**:
    - Go to [Firebase Console](https://console.firebase.google.com/)
    - Create a new project or use an existing one
-   - Register your app (Android/iOS) with Firebase
+   - Register your app (Android) with Firebase

 2. **Download Configuration Files**:
    - For Android: Download `google-services.json` and place it in `android/app/`
-   - For iOS: Download `GoogleService-Info.plist` and place it in `ios/Runner/`

 3. **Update Android Configuration**:
    - Ensure the `com.google.gms.google-services` plugin is applied in your app-level `build.gradle.kts`